clarencejaspergaspar/Advanced-Programming_2.1-Numpy/README.md

     - Create a new repository in GitHub.

     - Upload the .ipynb file(s) to the repository.

+    - Aside from .ipynb file, .npy file was also uploaded as part of the Module 2.1(numpy)

 4. Organize Portfolio

-    - Each activity will have its own section in this README.
+    - Each activity will have its own repository and own section of README.
     - Tasks will be documented with short explanations and screenshots.